Nominations for Spring 2025 induction are now closed.

 The tiring walk up and down the side of the mesa convinced Grace that she should build a house in Polacca close to the school.
 Her home, the first non-government house in Polacca, now enlarged and modernized, is still being used by her descendants.
 In 1955 when Grace retired, in recognition of her many years of hard labor, the school personnel gave her a water spigot for her yard.
 At that time, plumbing was not common in Polacca, and Grace was the first person to have running water available at a private home.

 Grace spoke English fluently in addition to her native Tewa and Hopi languages.
 She was friends with the Polacca Day School teachers and they often picnicked together and shared craft ideas.
-The first Hopi teacher at Polacca was Elizabeth White who in later years also became a well-known potter.
+The first Hopi teacher at Polacca was Elizabeth White, who in later years also became a well-known potter.
 During the two years Elizabeth was at the school, she would often go to Grace’s home during her lunch hour and play Grace’s piano, another first for that period.

 During her frequent long walks, Grace would gather wild spinach and other greens to prepare as food or tea, or to use in making paints for her pottery.
 She also collected broken pottery (potsherds) which she ground and used for temper.
 Sometimes, she would find larger pieces with lovely designs, which she kept, for inspiration.
-Among those special potsherds were pieces with the rain bird and butterfly which she developed as her special designs.
+Among those special potsherds were pieces with the rain bird and butterfly that she developed as her special designs.
 The butterfly, more than any other, is now considered to belong especially to Grace’s family and the use of it is being carried on in the fourth generation.
 Grace’s daughter, Alma Tahbo, granddaughter Deanna Tahbo, and great-grandson Mark Tahbo have particularly incorporated the butterfly into their own fine pottery work.

 In 1927, Grace became the first person from the Hopi Reservation to travel in an airplane, going from Grand Canyon to Long Beach where she demonstrated and sold her pottery.
 A half-century later, Grace returned to California with her daughter, Alma, for a special showing and demonstration at the Numasters Gallery in Alhambra.
 By this time, Grace was well over a hundred and was recovering from a severe automobile accident.
-Although she walked with a cane and needed someone to comb her long hair because she could no longer reach around to the back of her head, she was still making pottery, including some very large bowls which are now collectors items.
+Although she walked with a cane and needed someone to comb her long hair because she could no longer reach around to the back of her head, she was still making pottery, including some very large bowls which are now collectors' items.

 Throughout her long life, friends sought Grace’s company.
 It was not unusual to see cars with out-of-state license plates parked beside her home in Polacca.
-In 1967, a retired school teacher from California made her way to Polacca to bring back to Grace a jar she had purchased in Long Beach, California nearly forty years before.
+In 1967, a retired school teacher from California made her way to Polacca to bring back to Grace a jar she had purchased in Long Beach nearly forty years before.
 The teacher wanted Grace’s grandchildren to see some of Grace’s early wonderful work.
 Grace was the subject of study by anthropologist Gene Weltfish and ethno-archeologist Michael Stanislawski.
 In his popular book, Sun in the Sky, Walter O’Kane includes words of praise and a photograph of this remarkable woman.
 She has also been cited regularly in books about Southwestern pottery.

 As a human being, Grace was gentle, compassionate, and hardworking.
 She had a keen sense of humor all of her 106 years.
 She was tolerant of those individuals who referred to her work as “Hopi pottery,” but she identified herself, and would want to be remembered, as a member of the Tewa Bear Clan and as a Tewa-Hopi pottery maker.